MicrosoftDocs/Viva/Viva/learning/enable-disable-search.md

 description: Learn how to enable and disable the Learning tab in search results in Microsoft 365, and understand how to search content in SharePoint, Office apps, and Bing.
 ---

-# Enable or disable the Learning tab in Microsoft 365 search results
+# Enable or disable the Learning tab in Bing, Office.com, SharePoint

 >[!NOTE]
 >You'll need a premium license to access this feature.
 [Learn more about licensing](https://www.microsoft.com/microsoft-viva/learning)

 Users in your organization can search for learning opportunities from the search bar in SharePoint, Office.com, the Office app, and the Work tab in Bing.

-The **Learning** tab is enabled by default in Microsoft 365 Search in SharePoint, the Work tab Bing, Office.com, and the Office app.
+The **Learning** tab is enabled by default in these apps.

 ## Disable the learning tab